ibm-cloud-docs/Registry/registry_release_notes.md

 The use of UAA and {{site.data.keyword.registrylong_notm}} tokens is deprecated.
 From 12 August 2020, UAA tokens will not be accepted for authentication.

-For more information, see [Announcing End of {{site.data.keyword.registrylong_notm} Support for UAA Tokens](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-uaa-tokens){: external}.
+For more information, see [Announcing End of {{site.data.keyword.registrylong_notm}} Support for UAA Tokens](https://www.ibm.com/cloud/blog/announcements/announcing-end-of-ibm-cloud-container-registry-support-for-uaa-tokens){: external}.

 ## 31 January 2020
 {: #31jan2020}